elazarl/goproxy/README.md

 # License

-I put the software temporarily under the Go-compatible BSD license, if this prevents someone from using the software, do let mee know and I'll consider changing it.
+I put the software temporarily under the Go-compatible BSD license, if this prevents someone from using the software, do let me know and I'll consider changing it.

 At any rate, user feedback is very important for me, so I'll be delighted to know if you're using this package.